 Would you like to know how to start a CPR business?
 If so, you’ve come to the right place!

-In this blog post, I’ll provide you with tips and advice that will help you get your CPR company off the ground and running.
-I’ll discuss topics such as choosing a business model, marketing your services, and growing your client base.
+In this blog post, we’ll provide you with tips and advice that will help you get your CPR company off the ground and running.
+We’ll discuss topics such as choosing a successful business model, marketing your services, and growing your client base.

 So, what are you waiting for?
 Read on to learn everything you need to know about starting a successful CPR instructor business!